 To create a new campaign on Facebook, hit the green "Create Ad" button in the top right of the ad platform home screen.
 This will prompt you to choose an objective for your campaign.
 Whatever option you select, include a UTM tracking code — a snippet of text added to the end of your URL — to help you track success and attribute clicks and conversions from your campaigns.
 For example, we would create a campaign called "Retargeting" and our URL for the free trial would look like:

-Once you enter your URL to promote, the next step is to rename your campaign directly underneath the URL text box.
+Once you create your URL, give your campaign a name.
 Keep similar names for your campaigns to make it easier to track if you have multiple running.

 Depending on your buyer personas, you can also segment by interest, behaviors, age, and other demographic settings which can help ads become even more targeted.
 For conversion campaigns, you're retargeting to a specific list of contacts already interested in your product, so including other Facebook categories might not make sense.

 Before even starting the campaign, have a set budget for paid tactics, broken out by channel.
 For Facebook campaigns, set a lifetime budget for the length of the campaign, then monitor and adjust accordingly.
-Most beginners should leave the bidding to "Optimize for Website Click.
+Most beginners should leave the bidding to "Optimize for Website Click."